 What Does This Mean to You?

-The PCB designer, as well as all members of the PCB design team, need to understand the needs of the manufacturer and create the Gerber and other output files accordingly.
+The PCB designer, as well as all members of the PCB fabrication and design team, need to understand the needs of the manufacturer and create the Gerber and other output files accordingly.
 Some manufactures may still require separate aperture lists or other data files, and you need to know what those files do and how to create them.
 A lot of our design processes are automated these days, but it still is worth your time to have a better understanding of what is going on under-the-hood of your CAD system.

 One of the best things that you can do is to make sure that you are using the best CAD system available to design your board.
 Not only does it need to have state of the art place and route technologies, it also needs to be able to create your Gerber and other output files easily and without error in the latest formats.

 Altium Designer is PCB Design Software that has standard Gerber RS-274-X and the new Gerber X2 already built into it.
 This will help you to deliver a design to your manufacturer that will work with whichever imaging system that they are using.